department-of-veterans-affairs/VA-SaaS/Security and FedRAMP guidance/vendor discovery.md

 ### General questions regarding vendor security program/status.
-Please have this information avaialbe for your initial SaaS inquiry call:
+Please have this information available for your initial SaaS inquiry call:

 - Is the vendor aware of FedRAMP and are they pursuing compliance/authorization?
 If so, please describe.